“Engage in organizing for digital innovation”

 Alumnus Jaap van Nes, CEO of Stuvia

-“From student to scholar: A journey into the world of digitalization”
+“From student to scholar: A journey into the world of digitalisation”

 KIN Research currently comprises of around ten PhD projects in various stages.
 PhD research is conducted under the Amsterdam Business Research Institute (ABRI) umbrella, where students will also receive their doctoral training at the Graduate School.
 A PhD researcher in the Netherlands mostly has a formal research position at a university; during their contract they will get a salary while working full time on their research project and often having (some) teaching obligations.
 Most of our PhD candidates also spend some time abroad in excellent schools with one of our research partners.

 KIN Research teaches a variety of courses for the graduate school, related to for instance qualitative research methods (including process research methods and computational/digital qualitative methods), PhD proposal writing, and research seminars.
 IKM related courses are offered in the new Research Master Business in Society, which is offered in preparation of a PhD position.

 We also organize the KIN Summer School.

 Please contact us if you are interested in starting a (fully paid) PhD project at KIN Research, after you have graduated with a research master or MPhil, or if you want to join our research master/MPhil first (scholarships available!).
 Contact dr. Maura Soekijad (Director Doctoral Education ABRI Graduate School) for more information.